Stance (American football): Technique

 The added "point" in this stance is the other arm.
 It is simply a three-point with the other hand put down.
 However, the hands in this case are allowed as much of the body's weight as the feet.

 Proposed bans

 The three-point stance has become a staple in every football game.
 However, this has drawn attention to the danger it puts players in.
-The NFL has gained bad reputation because of the players' long-term and sometimes life-threatening complications brought about by head injuries.
+The NFL has gained a bad reputation because of the players' long-term and sometimes life-threatening complications brought about by head injuries.
 The NFL's commissioner, Roger Goodell, has stated the possibility of banning the three-point stance because it makes linemen more likely to initiate head-to-head contact.